ItsBenyaamin/HtmlTagRemover/README.md

 also you can change result as you wants `But dont put results in '<>' because they removed by script :D`

+`for use this script you must install the scrapy framework`

 have fun :)